LMS Jubilee Class

-The London Midland and Scottish Railway (LMS) Jubilee Class is a class of steam locomotive designed for main line passenger work.
+The London, Midland and Scottish Railway (LMS) Jubilee Class is a class of steam locomotive designed for main line passenger work.
 191 locomotives were built between 1934 and 1936.
 They were built concurrently with the similar looking LMS Stanier Class 5 4-6-0.
 They were nicknamed Red Staniers (due to their crimson liveries) and Jubs.

 History

 The last five locomotives of Henry Fowler's Patriot class on order, 5552 to 5556, were built with William Stanier's taper boiler and so became the first of the Jubilee class.
 113 locomotives were ordered straight from the drawing board.
 They were initially a disappointment; their moderate degree of superheating often left them short of steam.
 Changes to the blastpipe and chimney dimensions helped to transform them.

 On 29 April 1935 no. 5552, the first of the class, permanently swapped identities with no. 5642 which had been named Silver Jubilee on 19 April 1935 in recognition of the Silver Jubilee of King George V on 6 May of that year.
 This change gave the name to the rest of the class, see LMS Jubilee Class 5552 Silver Jubilee.
 Earlier on (from summer 1934), they had been known as the "Red Staniers" (because of the crimson livery), to distinguish them from the "Black Staniers" (the LMS Stanier Class 5 4-6-0 class).
-These engines were named after former Commonwealth states and countries of the British Empire, British admirals, British naval commanders, and finally, ships in the British Navy named after characters from Greek Mythology.
+These engines were named after former Commonwealth states and countries of the British Empire, British naval commanders and admirals, and notable Royal Navy ships.
+Two (45732 and 45733) were named after participating locomotives in the Rainhill Trials.

 Until the late 1950s, Jubilees were the largest express engine normally found on the lines running out of St Pancras.
 They practically monopolized the role of the main express engine, with the occasional Royal Scot popping up, or radiating from Derby.
 They could nevertheless be found on main lines throughout the former LMS system.
 They were also regarded as a powerful upgrade from both of the older Compound 4-4-0 locomotives, both the MR 1000 Class and the LMS Compound 4-4-0 as well.
 The Jubilees were a rather common sight on the Midland Main Line, the West Coast Main Line, and the Settle-Carlisle line, but were eventually displaced by the much more powerful Royal Scots during the 1940s.